microbit-foundation/dev-docs/bluetooth/profile.md

 [bluetooth-eddystone-url]https://github.com/lancaster-university/microbit-samples/tree/master/source/examples/bluetooth-eddystone-url
 [bluetooth-uart]https://github.com/lancaster-university/microbit-samples/tree/master/source/examples/bluetooth-uart

-The micro:bit has a Bluetooth 4.1 stack with Bluetooth Low Energy (BLE) and supports the [GAP Perhipheral Role](https://bluetooth-developer.blogspot.com/2016/07/microbit-and-bluetooth-roles.html).
+The micro:bit has a Bluetooth 4.1 stack with Bluetooth Low Energy (BLE) and supports the [GAP Peripheral Role](https://bluetooth-developer.blogspot.com/2016/07/microbit-and-bluetooth-roles.html).

 As per all Bluetooth, it operates in the ISM (Industrial Scientific Medical) band and this starts at **2.4GHz and ends at 2.41GHz**.
 BLE divides the frequency band into 50 x 2MHz bands of which 40 are used.
 These are called **channels** and numbered **0 to 39**.